 Hi again, It’s Amy from Hertoolbelt with another great build project.
 Today’s project is a fun toddler house bed frame or playhouse frame reading nook for kids.
 You’ll also want to check out this twin-sized house bed frame, patio table with drink coolers, and adjustable double X console table.

 We found the original photo at From Scandinavia With Love and just had to make plans so you can build your own toddler floor bed or reading nook!

 I really like the Scandinavian style designs, they are minimalist with high impact.
 This playhouse frame is simple to build, yet so versatile.
 Use the frame as is, or throw a sheet over it for a cute fort.

-How to Build a Playhouse Frame Reading Nook
+How to Build a Toddler House Bed Frame

-The playhouse frame has been sized to fit around a crib mattress, to make a comfy reading area.
+The playhouse frame has been sized to fit around a crib mattress, to make a comfy reading area or easy floor bed as your child transitions out of the crib.
 If you don’t have a crib mattress, toss in blankets and pillows for a cozy nook.
-Here are the overall dimensions of the frame.

 - Miter saw (or miter box with saw)